Links

 Result:

-Up until now, we have been working on a single document type which in most cases is fine, but since we want to dynamically fetch content based on the url we can use the content field.
+Up until now, we have been working on a single Document Type.
+In most cases this is fine, but since we want to dynamically fetch content based on the URL we can use the content

 A fragment allows us to query data on the underlying concrete type.